Feriman22/portscan-protection/README.md

 The `Uninstall` process removes the script from the */usr/local/sbin* folder, removes the crontab entry and deletes ipset/iptable rules.
 **WARNING!** After this step, you can no longer run the script from the */usr/local/sbin* folder!

 The `Edit Whitelist` option allow to add IPv4 addresses to the whitelist.
-These IP addresses will never blocked.
+Add one IP per line to this file.
+These IP addresses will be never blocked.
 Note: Only IPv4 addresses are supported.

 The `Verify` process checks the crontab entry, the location of the script, the execution permission, the ipset/iptables commands and the active firewall rules.